ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-google-workspace/guide.en-ca.md

 ## Objective

-You can use unique **single sign-on** (SSO) to sign in to your OVHcloud account.
-To enable these connections, your account and Google Workspace accounts have to be configured using Security Assertion Markup Language (SAML) authentication.
+You can use **Single Sign-On** (SSO) to sign in to your OVHcloud account.
+To enable these connections, your account and Google Workspace accounts have to be using SAML (*Security Assertion Markup Language*) authentication.

 **This guide explains how to associate your OVHcloud account with an external Google Workspace service.**